 In both of these parables, the men clearly demonstrated commitment.
 Both were highly motivated to achieve the object of their desire.
 And both of these men were successful in acquiring what they wanted.
 From this we see that commitment is essential to success.
 Without it, there can be no effective training.

 Perhaps more important--these parables show that commitment comes through correctly discerning the value of an object.
 The first man went and sold all that he had "with joy" for he knew the worth of that treasure hid in the field.
 Likewise, the merchant eagerly sacrificed all to acquire that one special pearl, for it was "of great price."
 Neither saw their purchase as a loss, but rather as a gain.
 The same is true of training.
-When a person correctly grasps the value of what they are learning--commitment naturally follows.
+When a person correctly grasps the value of what they are learning--they become committed.

-The key to keeping a group committed through an extended training program is simply to communicate the value of that training.
+The key to keeping a group committed through an extended training program begins with communicating the value of that training.
 If you are wanting to teach memorization, encourage them to visualize the impact of having hundreds of verses alive and fresh on the tip of their tongue; the potential of being able to live a life of consistent, diligent discipleship; the joys of being able to share their faith with friends and consistently see at least some come to Christ.
 And then do it again and again.
 When the value is clear, commitment will follow.

 On the other hand, let your group lose sight of your training's value--and things quickly degenerate into a string of endless objectives.
 Team members will lose heart.
 To persevere, we must encourage them to keep the prize constantly before their eyes (Philippians 3:13-1413 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, 14 I press toward the mark for the prize of the high calling of God in Christ Jesus.).
 They must look ahead to the joy set before them (Hebrews 12:2Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.).
 We must teach them to focus on value.